JulianCedric/the-lessen-plan-com-frontend/README.md

 *MVP: An app that allows users to easily track anything they want to start tracking and for how long - consider adding React Calendar.

+*User should be able to create categories as well - consider adding drag & drop.

 <!--

 User Journey: